Gardening

 Why Community Gardens Matter

-- They reduce the amount of urban heat islands, clean up the air and improve the aesthetic appeal of towns and cities.
+• They reduce urban heat islands and clean the air.
+Community gardens also improve the look and feel of towns and cities.

 Growth Maintenance: Promote Sustainable Gardening

-If you wish to create your own sustainable, but don’t have the time or the knowledge, Growth Maintenance will be your perfect partner in developing your outdoor space.
-Our staff offer a range of professional gardening services and understand the Auckland-specific climate and conditions, that will make sure your efforts help the planet and reflect the natural beauty of New Zealand.
+If you wish to create your own sustainable garden but don’t have the time or the knowledge, Growth Maintenance will be your perfect partner in developing your outdoor space.
+Our staff offer a range of professional gardening services and understand the Auckland-specific climate and conditions, which will make sure your efforts help the planet and reflect the natural beauty of New Zealand.

 Growth Maintenance Services Include